sathiya7g/EXP-5-MAD-/README.md

 ## AIM:

-To create your own content providers to get contacts details using Android Studio.
+To create your own content providers to get contacTs details using Android Studio.

 ## EQUIPMENTS REQUIRED: